 Almost all gun owners have taken part in or at least heard of, the 9mm vs .45 ACP caliber debate.

 The cartridge is able to maintain accuracy past 50 yards and can reach speeds of up to 1,200 feet per second.
 Of course, this comes at the cost of a whole lot of recoil.

 While it was one of the most popular rounds of the early 1980s, these days it doesn’t have the same widespread popularity as the 9mm or .45 ACP.
-It does, however, have a significant cult following and has gained a lot more notoriety over the past few years.
+It does, however, have a significant cult following and gained a lot more notoriety over the past few years.

 Because of that recent rise in popularity, we’ve assembled a list of some of our favorite handguns chambered in 10mm Auto for those of you who want to hop on the 10mm train.

-- Kimber Eclipse Custom II ($1,100)
+1. Kimber Eclipse Custom II

-Kimber Manufacturing is well known as a leader in the manufacturing of high quality 1911 pistols, and their Eclipse and Custom models are particularly renowned.
+Kimber Manufacturing is well known as a leader in the manufacturing of high-quality 1911 pistols.
+Their Eclipse and Custom models are particularly renowned.

 The quality is incredible and the pistol is a blast to shoot, but what stands out most about the Eclipse Custom II is its appearance.

 Kimber’s Eclipse Custom II also features black and gray Cyclone G-10 grips with 30 lines per inch front strap and mainspring housing checkering.
 And if that’s not totally your thing, Kimber also has plenty of other gorgeous aftermarket grips available.

 And if a rail is a make or breaks feature, you can buy the Delta Elite Rail (essentially the same gun but with a rail) for only about $100 more.